-3 key objectives for developing your operational team
+3 key objectives for developing your ICT business’ operational team

-Developing an effective operational team is key to maximising the value that a buyer will pay for your ICT business.
-Assuming that you are planning to leave the business when you sell, any buyer will look for a strong 2nd tier management structure which they can rely on.
+Assuming that you are planning to leave the business when you sell, any buyer will look for a strong 2nd tier management structure which they can rely on so the business can continue as normal after purchase.

 Before you start making any changes, identify the gaps in your management and assess what skills and experience you need, then recruit or promote a suitable successor and put a management structure in place.